dart-lang/site-www/src/content/tools/pub/package-layout.md

 These hooks have a predefined CLI, and will be invoked by the SDK tools if present.

-Because these hooks are invoked by the SDKs on runs and builds, the dependencies of these hooks must be normal dependencies and not dev dependencies.
+Because these hooks are invoked by the SDKs on runs and builds, the dependencies of these hooks must be normal dependencies and not `dev_dependencies`.

 Hooks are currently an experimental feature.
 For more information see the